dfrommi/openhab-tado/README.md

 The `RW` items are used to either override the schedule or to return to it (if `hvacMode` is set to `SCHEDULE`).

+### Item command collection
-To be able to define a full override with multiple item changes from the UI, the binding does not immediately apply individual changes, but instead collects them and waits for 5 seconds (by default - see `hvacChangeDebounce` above) after the last command before the combined request is sent to the tado° cloud.
+Item changes are not immediately applied, but instead collected and only when no change is done for 5 seconds (by default - see `hvacChangeDebounce` above), the combined HVAC change is sent to the server.
 This way, you can for example set a timer for 15 minutes, with target temperature 22° and mode `HEAT` in one go, without intermediate partial overrides.
+It's still fine to only change one item, like setting the target temperature to 22°, but you have the opportunity to set more items and have less defaults applied.

 ### Default handling
-To set an override, the tado° cloud API requires a setting (`hvacMode`, `targetTemperature`, `fanspeed`, `swing`) and a termination condition (`operationMode`, `timerDuration`).
+To set an override, the tado° cloud API requires a full setting (`hvacMode`, `targetTemperature`, `fanspeed`, `swing`) and a termination condition (`operationMode`, `timerDuration`).
 If only some of the properties are set, the binding fills the missing pieces automatically.
 It tries to keep the current state wherever possible.

 If parts of the setting are missing, then the currently active zone setting is used to fill the gap.
 Only if the setting is not compatible with the requested change, then hard-coded defaults are applied.